chander-dev/voice_conversion/GAN/README.md

 generated/try_1 will have all generated audio models checkpoint will be in checkpoints

+open evaluation_notebook.ipynb, it will make evaluation more clear and interactive

 Change model hyperparameter at hparam.py and it will reflect in all other necessary files automatically.

 link to paper